eurekaclinical/eureka/eureka-services/README.md

 Properties:
 * `url`: required URL of the hyperlink.
 * `displayName`: optional name for the link to display in a user interface.

+#### Statistics object
+Represents summary statistics of the resource created by the job.

+Properties:
+* `numberOfKeys`: the number of patients in the resource.
+* `counts`: a map of concept or phenotype to the number of times it appears in the resource.
+* `childrenToParents`: a map from each concept or phenotype to its parent concepts or phenotypes.

 #### Calls
 Uses status codes as specified in the [Eureka!
 Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification).